-Cracked heels also known as heel fissures are cracks that occur in the back of the heel, usually on both heels.
+Cracked heels also known as heel fissures or skin fissures are cracks that occur in the back of the heel, usually on both heels.
 For some people this can be a chronic problem, which is more annoying than dangerous.
 However, for some people such as diabetics, people with poor circulation and people with immunosuppressant diseases this problem can have major consequences.
 At times, the cracks can be very painful.

 Below to the left is a picture of a severe case of heel fissures secondary to excessively dry callused skin.
 To the right is simple heel fissuring.